Words matter. Many people say and think in an undisciplined manner without any regard for the words they are using.

 Here is a list of 20 words to avoid that can be extremely debilitating to yourself and others.

-And you will want to avoid them whenever possible.
+You will want to avoid speaking or even thinking the following words whenever possible.

 - Failure: No one (and nothing) is a failure.
 Failure is simply something that doesn’t work for its intended purpose.
 Thomas Edison said that he never failed, he just discovered ten thousand ways something didn’t work.
 What some people call failure is simply a step towards finding success.